Originally published June 17, 2022

 Ancient Egypt possessed many natural resources, but they lacked in luxury goods.
 They acquired these items via international trade.
 It wasn’t until the Persian Invasion in 525 BC that currency was introduced, with trade prior conducted via barter.

 To acquire these luxury goods, Egyptians offered goods in return, with small and medium traders rising to fill this need.
 They produced linen garments, utensils, and furniture.
-The only reason ancient Pharaohs and people of Egypt enjoyed luxury items is because small and medium traders made ongoing exchange possible, bolstered by the occasional trade mission between the rulers of neighboring kingdoms.
-Without the support of these smaller traders, the entire way of life enjoyed by Pharaohs and regular people could not exist.
+The only reason ancient Pharaohs and people of Egypt enjoyed luxury items is because small and medium traders made ongoing exchange possible.
+These sellers were early examples of the local business networks that help build financial institutions and community well-being.

 The idea of unit currencies originated in Ancient Egypt

 With markets in this period running on the barter system, value was measured in a unit called a “deben.”
-A deben functioned much like our modern currencies, except debens had no physical form — no coins, no bills.
+A deben functioned much like our modern currencies, except debens had no physical form.
 Historians estimate one deben was roughly equivalent to 90 grams of copper, and traders would assign a price accordingly.
 Traders and the public exchanged goods with a similar “deben-value” item.
-For instance, linen garments worth two debens would buy a chalice worth two debens.
-Only such an exchange was considered a fair trade.
 Many experts believe the concept of “deben” is one of the earliest recorded pieces of evidence evolving into the idea of currency.
-With a standard value of currency established, and a high volume of exchange taking place, smaller sellers thrived with more optimal business conditions.
+These early systems were the origin of cash flow and working capital that modern small firms now depend on.

 Indus Valley (3,300–1,300 BC)